 In an April 2017 essay, Bray takes issue with those who believe that “the one who disrupts a fascist speaker brings us closer to 'fascism' than the aggrieved orator who is actually advocating for fascism.”
 Explaining that no “reasoned debate” can possibly “win over one whose belief system is predicated on eschewing rationality,” Bray writes: “Like Trumpism, both fascism and Nazism emerged as emotional, anti-rational appeals grounded in masculine promises of renewed national vigor.”

 Bray achieved nationwide notoriety for statements he made in the aftermath of an August 12, 2017 incident in Charlottesville, Virginia, where, amid clashes between demonstrating KKK/neo-Nazis and counter-protesters led by the Marxist/anarchist forces of Antifa, a deranged white supremacist rammed his car into a crowd of leftist protesters, killing one and injuring numerous others.
 Since that time, Bray has been quoted repeatedly as an expert (and supporter) of the Antifa movement within academia.
 He has written numerous articles and given several interviews on the topic.
-For example:

 On September 16, 2017, Bray began a two-month book tour across the U.S. to promote his new Anti-Fascist Handbook.
 In November 2017, he announced that he was donating half of the proceeds from his book sales to Antifa.